 Human immunodeficiency virus (HIV) is responsible for a wide spectrum of neurologic manifestations, with etiologies ranging from inflammatory, infectious, neoplastic. and more.
 The development of antiretroviral therapy (ART) has dramatically increased life expectancy, however neurologic complications remain a significant cause of long-term disability.
-Understanding and recognizing these conditions is crucial in effectively managing HIV.
+Understanding and recognizing these conditions is crucial in effectively managing HIV patients.

 Peripheral neuropathy is the most common neurological complication in HIV/AIDS, it affects between 30% to 60% of individuals.
 It can be related to the virus itself, ART neurotoxicity, and other comorbidities.
-Distal symmetric polyneuropathy (HIV-DSP) is the most common type of peripheral neuropathy, typically presenting with ascending numbness, paresthesia, and burning-type pain that occurs in a “stocking-glove” distribution.
+Distal sensory polyneuropathy (HIV-DSP) is the most common type of peripheral neuropathy, typically presenting with ascending numbness, paresthesia, and burning-type pain that occurs in a “stocking-glove” distribution.

 Neurological evaluation reveals depressed ankle reflexes, increased vibratory threshold, and decreased sensation to pain and temperature.
 Proprioceptive loss, muscle weakness, and atrophy can be seen late in the disease course.
 Electrodiagnostic testing demonstrates a symmetrical, sensorimotor axonal neuropathy.
 Skin biopsy may also be useful, given the loss of epidermal nerve fibers which has been shown to correlate with clinical severity of DSP.1